Dr. David Yen, Dean

 Transfer students and current students wishing to transfer courses into the Professional Accounting or Business Economics major must earn a grade of "C" or better for the course to count in the required coursework.

 Majors from the School of Economics and Business have the option of advancing their knowledge of a functional field of business beyond the business core curriculum.
-Professional Accounting and Business Economics majors are eligible for concentrations in Finance, International Business, and Marketing.
+Professional Accounting and Business Economics majors are eligible for concentrations in Finance and Marketing.
 Business Economics majors also are eligible for the non-CPA Accounting concentration.
 Economics majors are eligible for the Finance concentration.
 Coursework in a concentration is to be completed in the junior and senior year, and long after all prerequisite courses have been completed.
 Concentrations are elective, not a graduation requirement.
 Therefore, a concentration is awarded only upon satisfactory completion of required coursework and no substitutions or waivers will be made.

 Accounting (not intended for professional licensure)